Adeon18/Adeon18/README.md

 # Hi there 👋

-My name is Ostap and I am a 2nd year student of Ukrainian Catholic University :)
+My name is Ostap and I am a 2nd year Computer Science student of Ukrainian Catholic University :)
 ---

 ## 📚 About: